IreshaRana/Student-performance-analysis/README.md

   - Program code over grades (visualisation:bar chart)
   - Enrolment status over grades (visualisation: pie charts)
   - Session duration over final scores (visualisation: scatter plot)
-- Dashboard creation

 Code: Available at xxxx.
-Technologies used: R programming (dplyr, ggplot, shiny)
+Technologies used: R programming (dplyr, tidyr, ggplot, shiny)

 ## Conclusions and Recommendations
 In the original project (with the real dataset), I came up with the following insights from the analysis